richyen/richyen.github.io/_posts/2018-02-09-making_postgres_talk_to_ldap_with_starttls.markdown

 docker run --name ldap-service --hostname ldap-service --detach osixia/openldap:1.1.11
 {% endhighlight %}

 Out of the box, LDAP works.
-All you need to do is create an LDAP user, create a counterpart in Postgres with `CREATE ROLE`, and configure `pg_hba.conf` using the [simple bind (not bind+search) method ](https://www.postgresql.org/docs/current/static/auth-methods.html), accordingly:
+All you need to do is create an LDAP user, create a counterpart in Postgres with `CREATE ROLE`, and configure `pg_hba.conf` using the [simple bind (not bind+search) method](https://www.postgresql.org/docs/current/static/auth-methods.html), accordingly:

 {% highlight text %}
 host   all         all      0.0.0.0/0  ldap ldapserver=ldap-service ldapprefix="cn=" ldapsuffix=", dc=example, dc=org" ldapport=389